-Specially-designed smoke generators or cold-smoke attachments will offer the easiest method of cold-smoking, but you can also use a couple of pieces of charcoal with your choice of wood flavor.
-For this method of charcoal smoking, you'll ignite 3-4 pieces of charcoal below the wood chips in a tin can, creating smoke with minimal heat release.
+Specially designed smoke generators or cold-smoke attachments will offer the easiest method of cold smoking, but you can also use a couple of pieces of charcoal with your choice of wood flavor.
+For this method of charcoal smoking, ignite 3-4 pieces of charcoal below the wood chips in a tin can, creating smoke with minimal heat release.
 You may need to add charcoal or wood chips during the smoking process, but that will depend on how long you're smoking the cheese.

 Step 4: Place the Cheese on the Cooking Surface

 Keep cheese separated with an inch between each piece to allow the smoke to penetrate through all sides of the cheese square.

 Step 5: Cover the Grill or Smoker & Wait

 Make sure that your smoker is fully covered so that the smoke stays inside the equipment.
 Depending on the style of cheese, the type of wood and the amount of smoky flavor you're looking to achieve, you should smoke the cheese anywhere from 30 minutes to 6 hours.
 For soft cheese, like havarti or fontina, smoke for 30 minutes to 2 hours, and for hard cheese, like cheddar or Gruyere, smoke 2 to 6 hours.
 If you're using wood chips and charcoal, check the smoker every 30 minutes to see if you need to add more briquettes or chips to the can.

 Step 6: Remove the Cheese & Store

 Once you take the cheese off the grill, wrap it tightly in cheese paper or plastic wrap, label it with the date and cheese name, and store in the refrigerator for 8 to 14 days.
-The longer you store the cheese, the more time the smoky flavor has to penetrate the entire block of cheese.
+The longer you store the cheese, the more time the smoky flavor has to penetrate the entire block.